Jefferson Middle School

 Tutors from different organizations throughout the community are utilized to help students attain academic success.
 University of Illinois Vis-à-vis students and volunteers from the America Reads/America Counts provide one-on-one tutoring assistance.

 High-speed internet access is currently available in each class room.
-Three computer labs provide a hands-on environment for students to learn to create rich documents, multimedia presentations, research, and basic websites.
+Two computer labs and six mobile computer carts provide a hands-on environment for students to learn to create rich documents, multimedia presentations, research, and basic websites.
 Students are encouraged to work with technology in small groups, problem solve, present, and participate in peer review of projects.
 Each student has a unique log-on that allows a profile to travel with them on any PC in the building.
 A technology instructor is dedicated to supporting students, teachers, and technology as Jefferson integrates technology in the classroom.

 - Student Council